SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Datastar?

-So, I hear you asking, What is Datastar?”
-Let’s look at the Datastar getting started page for some help:
+Let’s start with a basic question: What is Datastar?”
+Let’s look at the Datastar getting started page.

 In other words, you don’t need an oversized framework to build a reactive app.
 (At the end of this post, I’ll touch on how Alpine, a small frontend framework, differs from Datastar.)